Macaroni Alla Carbonara

 Ingredients

 The key to the dish isn’t the noodles, but the sauce.
-Some people add butter or cream to the eggs and bacon, but it’s up to your own discretion how rich you want the dish to taste.
+Some people add butter or cream to the eggs and bacon, but it’s up to your discretion how rich you want the dish to taste.

 Italians generally prefer pancetta in their Carbonara but the Americanized version calls for bacon that you should keep partly tenderized when cooking the fat.
-Generally, copious amounts of a cheese like pecorino or Parmesan is added to the egg to ensure that the sauce reaches its desired decadent and creamy texture.
+Generally, copious amounts of cheese like pecorino or Parmesan are added to the egg to ensure that the sauce reaches its desired decadent and creamy texture.

 📖 Recipe